HarshadRanganathan/ireland-immigration-board/docs/covid-19.md

 sidebar_label: Covid-19 Test
 ---

-## Lufthansa

-#### **Do we need a negative COVID-19 PCR test report if we are travelling to Ireland by Lufthansa?**

-No, Lufthansa has no such requirements at the moment.

-Last Updated: 15-Aug-2020

 ## Emirates

 #### **Do we need a negative COVID-19 PCR test report if we are travelling to/from Ireland by Emirates?**

-All passengers arriving in Dubai from any destination, including passengers connecting in Dubai, must have a negative COVID-19 PCR test certificate to be accepted on the flight.
+All passengers travelling to or connecting through Dubai must have a negative COVID-19 PCR test certificate to be accepted on the flight.

-We recommend you bring a printed certificate, but digital ones are accepted in Dubai.
-It must be an official certificate - SMS confirmation messages are not accepted.

-The test must be taken a maximum of 96 hours before departure.
-This excludes children under the age of 12 and passengers who have a moderate or severe disability.
+The certificate must be for a polymerase chain reaction (PCR) swab test taken a maximum of 96 hours before departure.

+Other test certificates including antibody tests and home testing kits are not accepted in Dubai.

+Bring an official, printed certificate – SMS and digital certificates are not accepted.

 Reference: https://www.emirates.com/ie/english/help/flying-to-and-from-dubai/tourists-travelling-to-dubai/

-Last Updated: 15-Aug-2020
+Last Updated: 01-Sep-2020

 ## Etihad